format-message/format-message/README.md

     -h, --help                  output usage information
-    -n, --function-name [name]  find function calls with this name [formatMessage] -k, --key-type [type]       derived key from source pattern literal|normalized|underscored|underscored_crc32 [underscored_crc32]
+    -n, --function-name [name]  find function calls with this name [formatMessage] --no-auto                   disables auto-detecting the function name from import or require calls -k, --key-type [type]       derived key from source pattern literal|normalized|underscored|underscored_crc32 [underscored_crc32]
     -t, --translations [path]   location of the JSON file with message translations, if specified, translations are also checked for errors
     -f, --filename [filename]   filename to use when reading from stdin - this will be used in source-maps, errors etc [stdin]